Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Configuration Null Model

 \subsection{Parameter specifications}

-\citet{palowitch_continuous} use a method-of-moments estimator to specify parameters.
-We extend this assumption and posit two variance parameters to capture the variation in interconnectivity as well as self-looping tendencies of the null model.
+Palowitch et.al \cite{palowitch_continuous} use a method-of-moments estimator to specify parameters for CCME.
+We use this method to \textit{learn} the parameters from the observed graph.
 We specify two types of variables to describe the uncertainty arising out of the strengths of the nodes' connection propensities.

-Recall that we denote $\kappa_{SL}$ as the variance of self-looping edge weight distribution (with distribution $F_{SL}$) and $\kappa_{nSL}$ as the variance of the non- self-looping edge weight distribution (with distribution $F_{nSL}$).
-Both of these variables have mean one to ensure the preservation of the strengths and degrees for the configuration null model.
+Recall that we denote $\kappa_{SL}$ as the variance of \jf{the} self-looping edge weight distribution (with distribution $F_{SL}$) and $\kappa_{nSL}$ as the variance of the non-self-looping edge weight distribution (with distribution $F_{nSL}$).
+Both of these variables have mean one to ensure the preservation of the strengths and degrees for the configuration null model and to ensure identifiability.